SystemsApproach/5G/arch.rst

 (specifically, the MME in 4G and the AMF in 5G) initiates an authentication protocol with the UE (Step 2).
-3GPP identifies a set of options for authentication and encryption, where the actual protocol used is an implementation choice.
+3GPP identifies a set of options for authentication and encryption, where the actual protocols used are an implementation choice.
 For example, *Advanced Encryption Standard* (AES) is one of the options for encryption.
 Note that this authentication exchange is initially in the clear since the Base Station to UE